Binary cycle: Efficiency

 There are a number of different definitions of efficiency that may be considered; these are discussed below.

 First law efficiency

-The first law efficiency (from the First law of thermodynamics) is a measure of the conversion of the heat provided to the cycle into useful work.
-When accounting for real life losses and inefficiencies, real binary cycle geothermal plants have a first law efficiency of between 10-13%.
+The first law efficiency (from the first law of thermodynamics) is a measure of the conversion of the heat provided to the cycle into useful work.
+When accounting for real life losses and inefficiencies, real binary cycle geothermal plants have a first law efficiency of between 10 and 13%.

 Carnot efficiency

 The Carnot efficiency gives the efficiency of an ideal thermodynamic cycle, operating between two reservoirs of different temperatures, as such it provides a theoretical maximum to the efficiency of any heat engine.
-For this reason, a geothermal power plant producing hot geofluid at 180°C (≈450 K) and rejecting heat at 25°C (≈298 K) has a maximum efficiency of just 34%.
+For this reason, a geothermal power plant producing hot geofluid at 180 °C (≈450 K) and rejecting heat at 25 °C (≈298 K) has a maximum efficiency of just 34%.